Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 looking at pos/neg, it will likely mostly be aligned with review length over all, since so many reviews are so short.

+## Language Choices

+Swear word detection??

 ## Tf-idf

 Calculating Tf-idf for our game reviews.
 Because they were creating a lot of issues with tokenizing and odd characters, I’ve excluded emojis and gone simply for text reviews.
-It’s a bummer to lose out on such strong reviews as “one single poop emoji”, but needs to be done for ease of processing.
+It’s a bummer to lose out on such strong reviews as “one single poop emoji”, but it needs to be done for ease of processing.
 For now, at least.

 ``` r
 data(stop_words)